Election week could be just as long, and fraught, as 2020

 But the four crucial battleground states of Pennsylvania, Wisconsin, Arizona, and Nevada all will likely take a while to fully tabulate their returns.
 If the race is as close as polls suggest, that will likely leave America waiting for days to know who their next president will be, in a highly fraught election that many voters from across the political spectrum feel is an existential turning point for the country.

 Election disinformation has already picked up in intensity.
 Last week, a video went viral purporting to show someone destroying Republican mail ballots in Bucks County, Pennsylvania, a critical swing county.
-State and local election officials quickly showed that that video was fake – but not before it racked up hundreds of thousands of views on X. U.S. intelligence officials said Friday they believe it was a Russian disinformation effort.
+State and local election officials quickly showed that that video was fake – but not before it racked up hundreds of thousands of views on the social platform X. U.S. intelligence officials said Friday they believe it was a Russian disinformation effort.

 Slow counting is frustrating, but it isn’t an actual problem.
 The challenge comes when high-profile politicians such as Mr. Trump cast aspersions on a process that, while slow, is overwhelmingly accurate.
 In the aftermath of the 2020 election, the former president declared victory on election night even as millions of votes remained to be counted, tried to overturn his election loss for months, and has continued to insist, with no evidence to back his claims, that he won – while refusing to promise he’ll accept the results this time.

-On Friday, Mr. Trump posted on his social media about the supposed “cheating and skullduggery” of the 2020 election – while warning about 2024.
+On Friday, Mr. Trump posted on his social media about the supposed “Cheating and Skullduggery” of the 2020 election – while warning about 2024.
 “WHEN I WIN, those people that CHEATED will be prosecuted to the fullest extent of the Law, which will include long term prison sentences so that this Depravity of Justice does not happen again,” he posted.

 “If Donald Trump perceives that he is losing … I think we’re likely to hear him declare victory on election night and spread lies about the election,” says David Becker, a former Justice Department Civil Rights Division attorney who heads the nonpartisan Center for Election Innovation & Research.